 Each month, the National Association of REALTORS¬ģ publishes its Existing Home Sales report, a tally of sold homes which have been previously occupied, or are otherwise not considered as "new construction".

-The trade group's December 2016 report shows 5.49 million homes sold on a seasonally-adjusted annualized basis, a¬†decrease from the month prior but a figure which is above the 12-month average.
+The trade group's January 2017 report shows 5.69 million homes sold on a seasonally-adjusted annualized basis, a three percent increase from the month prior.

 Strength in housing has¬†been attributed to¬†low mortgage rates, rising rents, and a simpler¬†approach toward mortgage approvals for many U.S. banks.